sebastiannicolajsen/wikirace/README.md

 # wikirace
 Wiki race competition.
 A badly vibe-coded version.
-Rules are simple:

-1. Select start entry and goal entry (links or random)
-2. All participants join in
-3. First one to reach goal entry wins!
-4. The game is turn based, whenever a person clicks a link, everyone else has x seconds (as defined by creator) to select another link.
-Otherwise the system will pick one randomly from the wiki entry.
+A more *gamey* experience: Get first to a link, but with various configurable elements such as effect cards, timers and rules for not picking fast enough - bomb, return, or swap with your enemies.

 ## Deployment